Balurc/polars-for-data-analysis/README.md

 # polars-for-data-analysis
-This repo covers how to use Polars for doing data analysis
+This repository covers how to use Polars for doing data analysis